liamnewmarch/deno-server/README.md

 # Deno server 🦕

-Deno server is a lightweight content server framework for [Deno](https://deno.land).
+Deno server is a lightweight content server framework for [Deno][deno].
 It supports:

 * Regular expression URL matching.
 * Static and dynamic handlers.